Updated April 15, 2023

-- Changing product designs – By making the product in a more user-friendly manner, your chances of sales conversion significantly get a lift.
-For example, you could make a lengthy novel a paperback one instead of a hard-bound one.
+- Changing product designs – By making the product more user-friendly, your chances of sales conversion significantly improve.
+For example, you could make a lengthy novel paperback instead of a hard-bound one.

 The product penetration tactic of diversification entails manufacturing new products for new markets.
-The strategy of diversification is usually followed whenever, there is saturation in the current market or when environmental changes such as societal, economic, technological or regulatory make it very hard to generate new sales in those markets.
-This strategy is most commonly followed by those businesses in the health sector, such as hospitals.
-Hospitals have now diversified their services in the form of long-term care facilities, reimbursement, network referrals, and utilization.
-Those firms that have diversified on opportunities of their strengths have been able to gain the most.
+A diversification strategy is usually followed whenever there is saturation in the current market or when environmental changes such as societal, economic, technological, or regulatory make it very hard to generate new sales in those markets.
+This strategy is most commonly followed by businesses in the health sector, such as hospitals.
+Hospitals have diversified their services through long-term care facilities, reimbursement, network referrals, and utilization.
+Those firms that have diversified on opportunities of their strengths have gained the most.

 10. Strategic Alliances

-For some organizations, it is difficult due to one or more reasons to enter new markets.
-To solve such an issue, many of these organizations enter into a kind of strategic alliances with one another to operate in a particular market.
-Although strategic alliances can be formed into many forms, the more common one is the joint venture business, in which each partner business holds an equity position.
+For some organizations, it isn’t easy to enter new markets for one or more reasons.
+To solve such an issue, many of these organizations enter into strategic alliances with one another to operate in a particular market.
+Although strategic alliances can be formed into many forms, the more common one is the joint venture business, where each partner business holds an equity position.
 The most common and natural strategic alliances are found in the pharmaceutical industry.

 Pros & Cons of Market Penetration Strategies

-The Market penetration strategies make benefit of reduced prices to upsurge product demand and increase your market share.
-As the demand for your product increases, your business saves money on product manufacturing costs due to the larger volume of produce.
+Market penetration strategies benefit from reduced prices to increase product demand and market share.
+As the demand for your product increases, your business saves money on product manufacturing costs due to the larger production volume.
 This strategy isn’t going to work for all products and all types of businesses.
-So, some companies utilize different marketing strategies than the normal to be more effective.
+So, some companies utilize different marketing strategies than usual to be more effective.